“Not that I speak in regard to need, for I have learned in whatever state I am, to be content”

 The word “content” is a Stoic term.
 Stoic thought was a philosophy of self-sufficiency.
-To Stoics, every resource for coping with life was found within the human being himself.
+Stoics believed every resource for coping with life was found within the human being himself.
 The word means “sufficient in oneself.”
 The Stoic was competent above all else.
 His state of mind was independent of all people and all things.
 He needed nothing and no one.
 The Stoic sought to eliminate all emotion and all desire.
 This was done by a doctrine of divine determination.
 The Stoic must steel himself into acceptance of the inevitable, unrelenting circumstances of life.
 Emotions such as love and compassion got in the way of a Stoic’s contentment, eliminating the person and calling it peace.
 This philosophy was inhuman.
-Elements of this philosophy still remain today.
+Elements of this philosophy remain today.

 Paul used “content” in a different way.
 “Content” comes from two Greek words: self and sufficient.
 A content person is a self-sufficient person!
 Does this mean that Paul was self-sufficient?
 His sufficiency was not self-sufficiency but Christ-sufficiency: “I can do all things through Christ who strengthens me” (v.
 13).
 He was independent of circumstance because he was dependent upon Christ.
-The Stoic was self-sufficient but Paul was Christ-sufficient.
+The Stoic was self-sufficient, but Paul was Christ-sufficient.

 We can illustrate the word “content” by picturing a country that does not need to import.
 Canada is a nation of great natural resources.
 She could exist without any help from another country.
 She is self-contained.
 She has any agricultural or mineral product she needs to sustain herself.